onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 ***Lightweight tools are more effective than reading code***

-One of the key reengineering patterns is *Study the Exceptional Entities*, which helps you to learn quickly about potential problems in a software system by asking questions about outliers, such as very large classes, or classes with many fields but little behavior.
+One of the key reengineering patterns is *[Study the Exceptional Entities](https://eng.libretexts.org/Bookshelves/Computer_Science/Programming_and_Computation_Fundamentals/Book%3A_Object-Oriented_Reengineering_Patterns_(Demeyer_Ducasse_and_Nierstrasz)/04%3A_Initial_Understanding/4.04%3A_Study_the_Exceptional_Entities)*, which helps you to learn quickly about potential problems in a software system by asking questions about outliers, such as very large classes, or classes with many fields but little behavior.
 Very lightweight tools and metrics can be enough to gain insight into a complex system.

 [![System complexity view](/assets/images/bat50/systemComplexity.jpg)](/assets/images/bat50/systemComplexity.jpg)